DAIRLab/dairlib/bindings/pydairlib/analysis/residual_analysis/README.md

 ## For post-data process:

-Refer to "data_processor.py":
+Refer to "residual_processor.py":

-There are some other functionality such as fit spring stiffness which is not used in residual_analysis.py
+The also provide some other functionality such as fit spring stiffness which maybe useful but not include in the residual_analysis.py main file